How to put those Easter eggs to good use

 Egg salad.
 Works as a salad over lettuce or as a satisfying sandwich.

 Other salads.
-You can add eggs to a lot of different types of salads including tuna.
+You can add eggs to a lot of different types of salads including chef, cobb, and tuna.

 Deviled eggs.
 Once you’ve hard boiled the eggs, making them into deviled eggs is super simple.
 To keep the eggs from sliding on the plate, try artfully arranging them on lettuce leaves (there’s no reason to purchase a special plate!)

 Tartar sauce.
 Make your own tartar sauce the retro way by adding a hard cooked egg.

 Pickled eggs.
 Need more time?
 You can store picked eggs in the refrigerator for serveral months.

 Know of another great way to use hard boiled eggs?
 Please share it through the comments section!